xuqix/opengl-toy/README.md

-fun-opengl: just do something with opengl!
+opengl-toy: just do something with opengl!
 ========================================

 **Required:** opengl 3.3+